cameronsenese/cloud-map-mcs-controller/README.md

 Note that the Pod resolves the address of the `ServiceImport` object on Cluster 2.

-Finally, generate HTTP requests from the `client-hello` Pod to the `nginx-hello` `ServiceImport` Service:
+Finally, we generate HTTP requests from the `client-hello` Pod to the local `nginx-hello` `ServiceImport` Service:

 ```bash
 / # curl nginx-hello.demo.svc.clusterset.local